Resinchem/Ultimate-Bedside-Lamp/docs/mqtt.md

 If you wish to use MQTT with the system, you must meet a few prerequisites and also enable and configure MQTT in the web application.

-### Prerequisites
+## Prerequisites
 To use MQTT you must have a local MQTT broker available on your network.
 While you can technically use a cloud-based MQTT provider, this is not recommended due to the lag introduced between sending a command and having it received by the system.
-One of the most popular free versions is [Eclipse Mosquitto](https://mosquitto.org/).
+One of the most popular free local versions is [Eclipse Mosquitto](https://mosquitto.org/).

-If you are a Home Assistant user, you can turn Home Assistant into your MQTT broker by installing the MQTT broker add-on.
+If you are a Home Assistant user, you can turn Home Assistant into your MQTT broker by installing the MQTT broker app/add-on.

----

-### Understanding Topics
+## Understanding Topics
 MQTT works using a subscribe/publish method.
 The system allows you to define these topics, and your external system must use these same topics for proper communication.

 * **Publish (stat/):** All messages sent by the lamp are published to a topic prepended with `stat/`.
 * **Subscribe (cmnd/):** All topics subscribed to by the lamp are prepended with `cmnd/`.

----

-### Enabling and Configuring MQTT
+## Enabling and Configuring MQTT
 MQTT configuration is found under the primary controller's **System Settings and Integrations**.

 ![Accessing Integrations](images/mqtt_02.jpg)